RodrigoTRS/RodrigoTRS/README.md

 ## Hi there 👋

 My name is Rodrigo Teixeira.
 I'm a full stack developer from Brazil.
-Currently I'm working as a Systems Analyst @Instituto de Pesquisas Eldorado
+Currently working as Mid-level Backend Engineer @IPE

 ### LeetCode Stats